Bell Biv DeVoe: History

 Bell Biv DeVoe released Hootie Mack in 1993 on MCA Records, and the more hardcore rap/R&B influenced BBD in 2001 on Biv 10 Records.
 Neither album was as successful as Poison, though Hootie Mack did reach Gold success.
 Despite the fact that the group has only released four albums, the members of Bell Biv Devoe continue to perform together as a group.
 They also participated in several New Edition reunions, and continue to perform with them on tour as part of the group.
 On May 30, 2013, Bell Biv DeVoe performed their hit song "Poison" for Boston Strong, a benefit concert to raise money for victims of the Boston Marathon bombing.

 In 2016, BBD released their first track in 15 years, "Run," along with an accompanying music video.
 It was the first single off the album Three Stripes, which was released January 27, 2017.

 In 2023, they performed the national anthem with The Boston Pops Orchestra at the 2023 Winter Classic.

+On October 5, 2023, BBD released a new single entitled, "Act Like You Know" featuring Rev Run.